uxmal/reko-extras/RekoSifter/README.md

 If the need arises, it can be made compatible with Linux too.

 ### LLVM
-The easiest way to prepare an LLVM setup is to install msys2 and install the `llvm-svn` package.
+The easiest way to prepare an LLVM setup is to install msys2 and install the `mingw-w64-x86_64-llvm` package.

 This will install `libLLVM`, required by LLVMSharp.